Loading...

 Andeep's final piece of advice is that you can square root the area of a square to calculate the length of its side.

-And so, for the largest square, square rooting 100 gives 10.
+And so for the largest square, square-rooting 100 gives 10.

 The length of the hypotenuse is therefore 10 centimetres.

-Sam then queries whether it is possible to calculate the length of side labelled a using the same method.
+Sam then queries whether it is possible to calculate the length of the side labelled a using the same method.

 Pause here to think about or discuss how the side labelled h centimetres on the left is different from the side labelled a centimetres on the right.